Undergraduate Course: Research Methods in Finance (BUST10132)

 - Students will be able to present outputs from a statistical software in the ways that are formal, visually appealing and widely accepted in the accounting and finance disciplines.
 Student will also be able to communicate in writing the meaning and significance of their statistical findings.

-- Students will demonstrate personal effectiveness through task-management and time-management through the ability to successfully complete an individual empirical research assignment.
+- Students will demonstrate personal effectiveness through task-management, time-management, teamwork and group interaction through the ability to successfully complete a group work.

 |Jeffrey M. Wooldridge.
 Introductory Econometrics: A Modern Approach, 4e, Cengage Learning, 2009.|